 I think that's quite challenging actually, because being daft in the right way is very difficult.
 I've only done it well a couple of times.
 That's probably one of them."

-The New York Times wrote that this song "Sticks to the listener like hair gel."
+The New York Times wrote that this song "sticks to the listener like hair gel."

-The British magazine Classic Rock named this as their Greatest Rock Song of the Noughties.
-The band's former frontman Justin Hawkins commented: "All The Darkness ever tried to do was bring a little joy into the glorious realm of rock, but 'I Believe In A Thing Called Love' crossed over big time and changed our lives forever.
+The British magazine Classic Rock named this as their Greatest Rock Song of the '00s.
+The band's frontman Justin Hawkins commented: "All The Darkness ever tried to do was bring a little joy into the glorious realm of rock, but 'I Believe In A Thing Called Love' crossed over big time and changed our lives forever.
 To have been awarded 'Song Of The Decade' is overwhelming and I'm very grateful to Classic Rock for everything."

 The band's former guitarist, Dan "Stone Gods" Hawkins, told Classic Rock the story of the song: "'I Believe In A Thing Called Love' was such an important song for The Darkness, but when we wrote it I really wasn't sure about it.
 The chorus is so stupidly catchy, I thought people were just gonna take it as a complete joke!
 Right from the start, this song stuck out like a sore thumb.
 It's at the Def Leppard/Queen end of what we did, whereas 90% of our stuff was inspired by 1970s AC/DC.
 And Aerosmith.
 And Thin Lizzy.
 Oh, I could go on!